Skip to main contentSkip to navigation

 Can you recover data if the RAID 5 array failed during a rebuild?

 Yes.
 A failed RAID 5 rebuild usually means a surviving member hit an Unrecoverable Read Error (URE) during parity recalculation, dropping the array offline.
 We don't resume the rebuild.
-We write-block & image all member drives through SAS HBAs using PC-3000, map every bad sector, then virtually destripe the array using PC-3000 RAID Edition.
+We write-block and image all member drives through SAS HBAs using PC-3000, map every bad sector, then virtually destripe the array using PC-3000 RAID Edition.
 The tool uses the XOR parity blocks from the original pre-rebuild state to reconstruct data across the failed sectors without triggering additional destructive writes.

 Can you recover SQL Server or ERP databases from a crashed server array?

 Yes.
-After imaging the member drives & reconstructing the RAID array offline, we extract .mdf and .ldf database files from the recovered NTFS or ReFS volume.
+After imaging the member drives and reconstructing the RAID array offline, we extract .mdf and .ldf database files from the recovered NTFS or ReFS volume.
 If the RAID controller cache failed during active writes, the database often contains torn pages where SQL Server's 8KB page boundaries were interrupted mid-write.
-We repair corrupted page headers & use the transaction log (.ldf) chain to force-attach the database in suspect state, allowing DBCC CHECKDB to recover critical ERP table rows that automated software skips.
+We repair corrupted page headers and use the transaction log (.ldf) chain to force-attach the database in suspect state, allowing DBCC CHECKDB to recover critical ERP table rows that automated software skips.

 How much does a 6-drive RAID 5 server array recovery cost?

 Each drive is priced by its physical condition: $100 for a healthy drive that reads normally, up to $2,000 for surface damage requiring platter work.
-A 6-drive RAID 5 where all members read normally costs approximately $100 x 6 = $600, plus a $400-$800 array reconstruction fee for the PC-3000 RAID Edition virtual destripe.
+A 6-drive RAID 5 where all members read normally costs approximately $100 x 6 = $600, plus an array reconstruction fee for the PC-3000 RAID Edition virtual destripe.
 If two drives need head swaps ($$600–$900 each), the total increases accordingly.
 No data recovered means no charge.

 Is there a rush option for production server outages?